 Each of the groomsmen, starting with the best man, may dance with the bride, and the groom may dance with the bridesmaids.
 These can be for entire or partial songs, depending on the length of the reception.
-Eventually, all the wedding guests will be on the dance floor.
+Eventually, all the wedding guests should have some time on the dance floor.

 General Wedding Dance Tips

 - For the first dance, choose a song that you love and one that speaks to the relationship between the bride and groom.

 - Practice dancing to the song before the wedding.
 If either of you has little or no experience on the dance floor, take a lesson from a professional.
 A few ballroom dance lessons can make a big difference between feeling clumsy and having confidence to dance in front of others.